DYC1/OSNN/readme.md

 # Solving Elliptic Optimal Control Problems via Neural Networks and Optimality System

-This repository is the official implementation of the paper **"Solving Elliptic Optimal Control Problems via Neural Networks and Optimality System"**.
+This repository is the official implementation of the paper **"Solving Elliptic Optimal Control Problems via Neural Networks and Optimality System"**, see [*link*](https://arxiv.org/abs/2308.11925).